 Twenty years ago, the Internet as we know it did not exist, save for a few early adopters.
 Most of these pioneers were men, with women comprising less than 1% of users.
 This rarity of women appeared to prompt unsolicited comments of a sexual nature but as they were few and far between, and the potential challenge seen today remained unacknowledged.
 However, just recently, Pew Internet Life reported that American use of the internet is at an all-time high of 73%.
 The result?
 Sexually- and racially-charged comments continue to reach new heights.

-Stop Online Violence Against Women Project raises awareness and funding to stop online harassment.
-SOVAW addresses inadequate laws and policies that lack protections for women in particular women of color.
-The focus is on online violence against women laws and policy change at the local and federal level of government agencies but also holding technology and social media companies accountable.
-SOVAW will serve as a resource of services and options for women and women of color, based on their level of harassment or violence, and hopes to include diverse stories of women who are willing to share their experiences.
-We highlight and include partnering organizations, legislators & companies who are working together to address this important issue.
+Stop Online Violence Against Women Inc. is a nonprofit that addresses inadequate laws and policies that lack protections for women in particular women of color.
+We focus on online violence against women, laws, and policy changes needed at the local, state, and federal levels.
+We also focus on technology and social media company’s accountability.
+SOVAW serves as a resource of services and options for women and women of color, based on their level of targeted harassment or violence.
+We report on the diverse issues and impacts for those who are willing to share their stories.
+This includes digital voter suppression.
+We are a nonpartisan organization.